-Recent and upcoming highlight include the role of Cleopatra in Giulio Cesare in Egitto with Opera North, a production conducted by Christian Curnyn staged by Tim Albery. the part of Katherina in the play Amadeus (P. Schaffer) with arias by Mozart and Salieri, including the Queen of the Night and Konstanze with Het Nationale Theater for a tour of 70 performances.
+Recent highlights include the role of Cleopatra in Giulio Cesare in Egitto with Opera North, a production conducted by Christian Curnyn staged by Tim Albery, and the part of Katherina in the play Amadeus (P. Schaffer) with arias by Mozart and Salieri, including the Queen of the Night and Konstanze with Het Nationale Theater for a tour of 70 performances.
 She made her debut with the Antwerp Symphonic Orchestra conducted by Gordan Nikolic and enjoyed a first collaboration with Vaclav Luks.

-Some of her most recent engagements include a succesful jump-in for the Christmas concerts of the Dutch Chamber Orchestra performing Vivaldi motets, as well as a very well received St Matthew Passion under the baton of Marc Albrecht at the Amsterdam Concertgebouw, with the Dutch Philharmonic Orchestra.
+Some of her most recent engagements include a successful jump-in for the Christmas concerts of the Dutch Chamber Orchestra performing Vivaldi motets, as well as a very well received St Matthew Passion under the baton of Marc Albrecht at the Amsterdam Concertgebouw, with the Dutch Philharmonic Orchestra.